drpetersonfernandes/SimpleLauncher/parameters.md

 LNK files are shortcut files.
 You can create a shortcut by right-clicking on the Game.exe and selecting 'Create Shortcut'.<br>

-If you prefer to use BAT files, use the tool available in the 'Simple Launcher' menu to generate BAT files for you.
+If you prefer to use BAT files, use the tool available in the ''Simple Launcher'' menu to generate BAT files for you.

 ## Microsoft Xbox

-Double-check the file and folder locations when entering them into Simple Launcher, especially in the Parameters field.
+Double-check the file and folder locations when entering them into 'Simple Launcher', especially in the Parameters field.

 **System Folder (Example):** c:\Microsoft Xbox<br>
 **System Is MAME?** false<br>